Associate Professor Onaci, Throop (Chair); Assistant Professors Chao, Daggar, Mellis.

 HIST/MUS-203.
 The Expense of Musical Appropriation and the Dividends of Collaboration

 There is a rich history of people from different nations, ethnicities, and races exchanging ideas and sharing cultures.
 For African peoples and their descendants in the diaspora, such exchanges became tools that helped them survive oppression and overcome marginalized positionalities, even as they made contributions to the global pop industry.
 This course studies local musical cultures in Africa, the Caribbean, and the United States, and their global circulation, to question the appropriation, adaptation, and commercialization of music.
 It asks what the term “appropriation” means and how one may distinguish borrowing and collaboration from theft and exploitation.
 We will learn basic music theory and use introductory digital music production tools to translate what we learn into audio projects and civic engagement workshops.
 We strongly encourage the participation of those with no music experience.
 Three hours per week.
 Four semester hours.
-(H, GN.)
+(H, GN, LINQ.)

 HIST/ENGL-212.
 Bears Make History: U.S. Higher Education and Digital Entrepreneurship in the Archive and Online